We've independently reviewed this article to make sure it's as accurate as we can make it.

 Cleaning the Filter in Your Dryer: Step by Step

-Before you do anything with your dryer, you need to unplug it.
+Before you do anything with your dryer, you need to turn off power via the circuit breaker.
 That way, you do not have to worry about your dryer turning on while you are trying to clean it.
-If you do not unplug your dryer, you create a serious safety risk.
-Therefore, always unplug it before you start to work on it.

 Keep in mind that the exact location of your filter can vary depending on the type of dryer you have.
 Therefore, you should take a look at the manual to learn more.
 You need to remove the top of your dryer to access the filter.